Auburn Softball Season Wrap-Up

-This writer’s opinion from the beginning was this year would have a weird dynamic and a one-year speed bump.
+This r’s opinion from the beginning was this year would have a weird dynamic and a one-year speed bump.
 On one side of the equation, coach Myers had the last of the players who experienced the drastic swing from bottom feeders to the top of the SEC.
 It was possible that the upperclassmen could rest on their laurels.

 On the other side were the players recruited by Myers, who may have felt a bit entitled having been sold the story of “changing the culture at Auburn” before waiting a year or two behind players who were already there.
 We’ll never know if this was the case or not, but we do know that a lot happened off the field.
 Meanwhile, statistics don’t lie: this team simply wasn’t as good as previous years.